openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

         """
         Model to track API access for a user.

-        .. pii:: Stores website and employer information about a linked User.
+        .. pii: Stores website and employer information about a linked User.
-        .. pii_types:: external_service, other
+        .. pii_types: external_service, other
-        .. pii_retirement:: local_api
+        .. pii_retirement: local_api
         """

 Example 2::